giogodo/MaidenLands/README.md

 *__Give your feedback at ObaidurRehman164@gmail.com or like the facebook page https://www.facebook.com/MiadenLands-107453851032220.*

 ## Background and Story
-Maiden Lands is filled with magic and monsters, both as humans and beasts.
+MaidenLand is filled with magic and monsters, both as humans and beasts.

 In the year 1106, one after the other, Saxon kingdoms fell to Nordic invasions.
 Saxon cities ravaged and plundered by pagans, populations killed and enslaved.
 Those who took refuge in deep forests found themselves and their families amongst monsters, magic and outlaws, with no food and armies to defend themselves, thousands werw killed.
 Those who survived the forests and massacare took up arms and organised resistance movements throughout the occupied territories.

-Defenders of "A'Lia", a coastal city to the very end of MaidenLands, fought off the pagan invasion of 1106, the city resists the occupation forces even to this day.
+Defenders of "A'Lia", a coastal city to the very end of MaidenLand, fought off the pagan invasion of 1106, the city resists the occupation forces even to this day.
 The city has since become a symbol of hope and light to all the resistance movements spread across MaidenLands.

 "A'Lia" also serves as the last political and mililtry hub for all Saxons, and organizes all resistance and mililtary movements to hold on to the remaining trade routes, settlements and natural resources across MaidenLand.